CyberFlameGO/svnpython/Doc/library/exceptions.rst

       Changed to inherit from :exc:`BaseException`.

-.. exception:: StandardError

-   The base class for all built-in exceptions except :exc:`StopIteration`, :exc:`GeneratorExit`, :exc:`KeyboardInterrupt` and :exc:`SystemExit`.
-   :exc:`StandardError` itself is derived from :exc:`Exception`.

 .. exception:: ArithmeticError

    The base class for those built-in exceptions that are raised for various